We Planned The Menu For Kim Kardashian's

 The hottest Kardashian-worthy CBD-infused treat that recently hit the market are Spectrum Jelly Beans, brought to you by the former Mr. Jelly Belly himself.
 And because each batch is made to order, the K-Klan can have 8,000 CBD jelly beans made in their preferred shade of Yeezy beige.
 They can have bowls the size of North West herself flanking the entrances.

-We think a candy tower is also in order, if not for the sole reason that the CBD food market is dominated by sweets: The top tier will glisten with dazzling CBD oil and Icelandic berry gumdrops (Not available in Canada) from Lord Jones.
-The middle tier could be brimming with cookies and brownies from the online CBD-baked good purveyor, HempMe (not available in Canada).
+We think a candy tower is also in order, if not for the sole reason that the CBD food market is dominated by sweets: The top tier will glisten with dazzling CBD oil and Icelandic berry gumdrops from Lord Jones.
+The middle tier could be brimming with cookies and brownies from the online CBD-baked good purveyor, HempMe.
 While the bottom tier will be skirted with a rainbow of CBD lollipops from the historic Flower Power.
-And at the centre of every table, bowls full of the gem-like treasures of Drip Sweets (not available in Canada), the female-owned company from Portland, Oregon that makes crystal-shaped candies in flavours like, citrus and coconut matcha.
+And at the center of every table, bowls full of the gem-like treasures of Drip Sweets, the female-owned company from Portland, Oregon that makes crystal-shaped candies in flavors like, citrus and coconut matcha.

 Advertisement

-Note: Correction: April 4, 2019: An earlier version of this story incorrectly stated that the creator of Spectrum Confections was the founder of Jelly Belly Candy Company.
-He came up with the name, Jelly Belly but did not found the company.
-We regret the error.